-SimP Is Lightweight since its transformations are exactly the round function and the key-update function of SIMON-96-96 or SIMON-128-128, respectively.
+SimP is lightweight since its transformations are exactly the round function and the keyupdate function of Simon-96-96 or Simon-128-128, respectively.
 Both transformations are based on simple operations such as rotations, XORs, and ANDs that consume only routing resources and bit-wise logical operations.
-The area in GEs is approximately that of SIMON-96 plus some overhead, which is caused from the need of an additional input to both transformations due to the swapping after r_s rounds.
+The area in GEs is approximately that of Simon-96 plus some overhead, which is caused from the need of an additional input to both transformations due to the swapping after $r_s$ rounds.

-Side-channel Resistance.
 Unprotected implementations of Simon are vulnerable against differential power analysis attacks using the leakage generated by the transitions in the state register; the Hamming-distance model captures such leakage.
-Masking - in particular, Boolean masking (XORing a random value to the output of the round function) - is one countermeasure that can be easily applied to Simon.
+Masking - in particular, Boolean masking (XORing a random value to the output of the round function) - is one countermeasure that can be applied to Simon easily.
 The simple structure of Simon components allow to explore other countermeasures such as unrolling rounds to achieve higher-order side-channel resistance.

 Latency.
-SimP can be implemented in different levels of serialization, from fully serial that updates one bit per cycle, to a round-based implementation that updates the full state in one clock cycle.
+SimP can be implemented in different levels of serialization, from fully serial implementations that update solely a single bit per cycle up to round-based implementations that update the full state in one clock cycle.
 Depending on the choice, there is a broad implementation spectrum with a trade-off between throughput and area.